JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------

-The bootstrap support values indicate that most nodes of the phylogeny are not particularly reliable.
-Only few nodes are supported with moderately strong values above 90, and some nodes are supported even with support values below 50.
-This overall low support for this phylogeny is not surprising given that it was built from a short alignment of a single marker.
+The bootstrap support values show most nodes are unreliable, with few nodes supported above 90 and some below 50.
+This low support is expected due to the short alignment of a single marker.
 One of the most strongly supported nodes is the monophyly of the southern and northern Lapwing (*Vanellus chilensis* and *Vanellus vanellus*).
-Note, there is no bootstrap support value on the node (*i.e.*, the branch) leading from *Haematopus ater* to all other species because in the ML analyses the branch leading to the outgroup is essentially a terminal branch that is just for visualization drawn as the root.
+Note, there is no bootstrap support for the node (*i.e.*, the branch) leading from *Haematopus ater* to all other species because in the ML analyses the branch leading to the outgroup is essentially a terminal branch that is just for visualization drawn as the root.

 <kbd>![](./img/figtree_bs_003.png)</kbd>